 1 Fuel

 Fuel is not just gas.
-Since an engine won’t burn gas alone, the gas must be mixed with oxygen (air) and so we describe the mixture of gas and air as fuel.
+Since an engine won’t burn gas alone, the gas must be mixed with oxygen (air), so we describe the mixture of gas and air as fuel.
 The gas element of the fuel must be fresh.
-Most folks don’t know that gas goes stale after a couple of months (and earlier depending on how it’s stored) and if you don’t ride regularly it is very likely the gas in your ATV tank is stale,
+Most folks don’t know that gas goes stale after a couple of months (and earlier, depending on how it’s stored), and if you don’t ride regularly, it is very likely the gas in your ATV tank is stale.

 2 Spark

-Fresh gas is great but without a spark to ignite our fuel mixture our engine isn’t going to fire.
-Just any old spark isn’t going to do it either.
+Fresh gas is great, but without a spark to ignite our fuel mixture.
+Our engine isn’t going to fire with just any old spark, no sir, that’s not going to do it.
 A weak spark will be extinguished by the fuel mix instead of igniting it.

 3 Compression